 The Tasmanian Lavender Tea is blended with lavender from Bridestowe Lavender Estate at Nabowla, and the Tasmanian Green Tea is made from blends grown at Allens Rivulet, the only commercial green tea plantation in Tasmania.
 Another popular blend is the Tassie Devil Tea, with 50c (per 50g box) going to Save The Tasmanian Devil Project.
 The Salamanca Blend is perfect for the original retail outlet at Salamanca Market.

 The Art of Tea is distributed all over Tasmania.
-Many gift shops, provedores, cafes, health spas and gyms stock the brand.
+Many gift shops, providores, cafes, health spas and gyms stock the brand.
 They are building on their network of regular clients every day and new buyers are hearing about The Art of Tea through their website.
 Of course, as always, the best form of advertising will remain word-of-mouth.
-“I love hearing stories of people getting joy from our tea, it’s such a pleasure and joy to be able to provide a positive tea-drinking experience”, says Samantha.
+“I love hearing stories of people getting joy from our tea.
+It’s such a pleasure and joy to be able to provide a positive tea-drinking experience” says Samantha.

 Samantha Brown: Loving Her Work